Nigel ThorpeTechnical Director

 Nigel Thorpe, SecureAge’s Technical Director, shares his tips to conclude.

-Two technologies help here.
-Firstly, ensure that you have a system that encrypts all of your data.
+- Ensure that you have software that encrypts all of your data.
 And no, BitLocker won’t do the job since, when your system is running, it will just hand over unprotected data to anyone who asks for it – hackers included.